patsimm/docker-examples/03_raspberry-gpio-test/README.md

  - webinterface (on the vServer, this could also run on the Raspberry Pi)
  - led_switch (on the Raspberry Pi)

 The led_switch is a small python app running on a Raspberry Pi that basically provides a web API to turn on and off a GPIO-PIN.
 The API has 3 functions: `/led/on`, `/led/off` and `/led/state`.
 Every function returns the actual state in JSON-format.
-Example: `{state: "ON}`.
+Example: `{state: "ON"}`.

 The webinterface is written in Node using React.
 It consists of one Button and desplays the current state.
 The one Button turns the led on or off.